 Footnotes are used to:

-The footnote number should appear directly after the full stop in the text of your assignment (however a footnote number may appear directly after the relevant text if it is necessary for the sake of clarity, see rule 1.1.2).
+The footnote number should appear directly after the full stop in the text of your assessment (a footnote number may appear directly after the relevant text if it is necessary for the sake of clarity, see rule 1.1.2).

-Any direct quotes in your assignment must be immediately followed by a footnote (unless their source has been provided in full in the text, see rule 1.1.1).
+Any direct quotes in your assessment must be directly followed by a footnote (unless their source has been provided in full in the text, see rule 1.1.1).
 You must also always include a footnote when you have paraphrased from a source.

 You must put a full stop at the end of each footnote.

-If you wish to cite a second reference in the same footnote, type a semicolon and space (see rule 1.1.3 for exceptions to this rule).
+To cite a second reference in the same footnote, use a semicolon and space (see rule 1.1.3 for exceptions to this rule).
 For example:

 1 Wong v Commonwealth (2000) 236 CLR 573, 200; Crimes Act 1958 (Vic) s 3.

-If a source immediately following a footnote is the same then you can use ‘ibid’ (meaning ‘the same’).
-If the pinpoint reference is different then you can use ‘ibid’ and the new pinpoint with no comma in between, e.g. Ibid 65-67.
+If a source directly following a footnote is the same then you can use ‘ibid’ (meaning ‘the same’).
+If the pinpoint reference is different then you can use ‘ibid’ and the new pinpoint with no comma between, for example, Ibid 65-67.

-If a source has been referred to in an earlier footnote but is not the same as the one directly above it then you can use the author’s surname and a cross reference in brackets to refer to that previous citation, e.g. Jones (n 3).
-For cases and legislation you can use the short title or popular name rather than the author’s name, e.g. Tasmanian Dam Case (n 12).
+If a source has been referred to in an earlier footnote but is different to the one directly above it, you can use the author’s surname and a cross-reference in brackets to refer to that previous citation, for example, Jones (n 3).
+For cases and legislation you can use the short title or popular name rather than the author’s name, for example, Tasmanian Dam Case (n 12).
 The short title should follow rule 1.4.4.

 Examples of using ibid and (n):